 If becoming a professor at a college or university and teaching about public health is part of your long term plans, getting a PhD in the subject should probably be on your to-do list.
 Educators are a key part of the crusade to improve global public health policy and practice.
 Health educators are in plenty of demand, too, and their earnings are well above the national median for all occupations.
 The graph below shows the median wages of public health educators in the top five settings in which they are employed.

 Which Program to Choose

 At the end of the day, there is a lot of overlap between MPH programs and other healthcare master’s degree programs.
-It might seem confusing right now, but take time to examine lots of different programs to see what they have to offer and talk to college counselors about your career goals to find the best program for you.
+It might seem confusing right now, but take time to examine lots of different programs to see what they have to offer and talk to college counselors about your career goals to find the program for you.

 The program that you choose should largely be influenced by a few factors: what you want to do as a career, how much you can afford to pay for your education, and how you want to get it done.
-If you want to mix online courses and offline, or go all online, your choice of school might be influence by your desired set of circumstances.
+If you want to mix online courses and offline, or go all online, your choice of school might be influenced by your desired set of circumstances.
 While becoming a nurse or other health worker always requires at least a little clinical experience that can’t be completed online, it may be possible to finish an entire public health degree online, because of the more academic nature of some of the work.
 Some public health professions do require regular client interaction, though, so if you know whether you want to pursue a more research oriented career, or if you want to be rooted more in serving clients personally, you should seek a program that seems to cater to your preferences.

 Ultimately, talking to someone who has already earned their public health degree and is working in the field, especially if they graduated from your college of choice, is the best way to get a feel for what it will be like.
 Finding a mentor or at least someone to have a conversation with who has already gone through the process you are about to begin can give you insight and help you make the transition into and out of school, and into a public health career, more seamless and smooth.